Best Savings Accounts in Malaysia

 While stashing your money at home is convenient, it is not as profitable as keeping your money in a savings account.

-A savings account is not only designed to keep your money safe, but also grow too as banks will pay interest or profit on top of your savings.
+A savings account is not only designed to keep your money safe but also to grow too as banks will pay interest or profit on top of your savings.
 Read on to find out more about savings accounts in Malaysia.

 What is a savings account?